jfcopete/nlp-twitter-classifier-RoBERTa/README.md

 # nlp-twitter-classifier-RoBERTa
-This is a repo used to learn how to use, implement and deploy a Machine LEarning service,using FastAPI, Hugging Face and Docker.
+This is a repo used to learn how to use, implement and deploy a Machine Learning Web service,using FastAPI, Hugging Face Models and Docker.